Cyclone Ava: Meteorological history

 On December 21, MFR first began noting the potential of cyclonic activity over the basin due to an emerging increase of thunderstorm activity near three weak circulation centers located within the basin, however conditions were considered only marginally favorable due to dry air and an approaching upper-level trough to the east.
 By December 25, an ill-defined clockwise circulation with minimal convective activity developed south of Diego Garcia.
 Conditions were expected to steadily become more favorable for some degree of tropical cyclogenesis as an active Madden–Julian oscillation (MJO) pattern settled over the basin and low level convergence increased on the system's northern side.
 Thunderstorm activity increased around the system by December 26, although erratically as a result of the diurnal cycle, and the center became gradually more defined.
-This allowed MFR to designate the system Zone of Disturbed Weather 01 by early on December 27, although operationally not until December 29.
-Organization remained slow for the upcoming days due to the system's elongated center and only slightly conducive conditions.
-Later on, deep convection began to persist near the circulation.
-In addition, ground observations from Tromelin Island indicated the system's low-level center was becoming more well defined and met the criteria to be designated a tropical disturbance at 06:00 UTC on January 2.
-Further observations from scatterometer data suggested the system's center was no longer elongated, and the system was upgraded to a tropical depression the next day.
+Amid only slightly conducive conditions, however, the center remained somewhat elongated for the next few days.
+A closed low formed on January 1, and MFR classified the system as a tropical disturbance at 12:00 UTC that day.
+Deep convection began to persist near the circulation, and ground observations from Tromelin Island on January 2 indicated the system's low-level center was becoming more well defined.
+Further observations from scatterometer data suggested the system's center was no longer elongated, and the system was upgraded to a tropical depression at 12:00 UTC.
 Conditions were considered relatively favorable for rapid intensification due to insignificant wind shear and strong poleward and equatorward low-level convergence.
 At the time, the disturbance was being steered slowly southwest towards the Malagasy coastline by a subtropical ridge situated over the central part of the basin.